Equal Pay and Discrimination against Women

 The job in question does not have to be identical, but rather needs to be substantially the same.
 Job descriptions and titles are irrelevant, what counts is the actual work being done.
 Under the EPA, two jobs are considered equal when they require equal levels of 1) skill, 2) effort, and 3) responsibility, and are performed under similar working conditions at the same worksite (generally).

-While there is room for interpretation (and argument in litigation, obviously), this means that minor differences in skill, effort or responsibility will be disregarded and the jobs will generally still be considered the same.
+Minor differences in skill, effort or responsibility will be disregarded and the jobs will generally still be considered the same.
 If one employee has extra skills or duties deemed important, however, it is legal for the employer to pay that employee more than a counterpart.
 If, on the other hand, employers consistently favor one gender in doling out these extra duties (and therefore, extra compensation), courts will look at these situations unfavorably.

 Procedures for Filing an EPA Claim